 This could leave the energy needs of the UK precariously balanced, with politicians claiming that renewables and green energy are currently unable to achieve economies of scale that will allow them to compete with fossil fuel technologies.

 The government has made its choice.
 It’s time to meet the newest addition to the UK’s nuclear family.

 Located just along the coast from the Somerset seaside resort of Burnham-on-Sea and ten miles from Bridgwater, Hinkley Point has been at the centre of the development of the UK’s strategy for nuclear power since a concerted effort to use this powerful new technology was made in the post‑war years.

 The building of Hinkley Point C will make the site home to three power stations demonstrating the three generations of nuclear technology.
 The original Point A power plant was completed in 1965 and decommissioned in 2000, with the larger Hinkley Point B completed in 1976.

 The scale of the construction at Hinkley is quite staggering.
 Over the course of the decade-long project, EDF estimates that more than 20,000 people will be involved in the site works.
 Over the entire supply chain stretching across Europe and the rest of the world, it could be many hundreds of thousands.
-When in operation, the plant will be the home to around 5,000 workers.
+At the peak of construction, the project will employ around 5,000 workers.